 How many tokens can a GPU inference cluster deliver per watt?
-Across deployments of identical hardware, the answer varies by \textbf{40$\times$}---not because of software inefficiency, but because of the serving context window.
+Across deployments of identical hardware, the answer varies by $40\times$---not because of software inefficiency, but because of the serving context window.
 We derive the $1/\mathcal{W}$ \emph{law}: tokens per watt halves every time the context window doubles.
-The reason is simple: a larger context window shrinks the KV-cache concurrency limit while leaving GPU power draw roughly unchanged.
-At 64K context, an H100 can hold just 16 sequences in flight (tok/W $= 1.5$); at 4K context, the same H100 holds 256 sequences (tok/W $= 17.6$).
+A larger context window shrinks the KV-cache concurrency limit while leaving GPU power draw roughly unchanged.
+At 64K context, an H100 holds 16 sequences in flight (tok/W $= 1.5$); at 4K context, the same H100 holds 256 sequences (tok/W $= 17.6$).

-What operators often miss is that \emph{routing topology}---which determines the effective context window each GPU actually services---is a more powerful energy lever than buying newer GPUs.
-Working from published H100 power measurements~\citep{chung2026mlenergy}, a calibrated logistic power model~\citep{liang2026g2g}, and a roofline throughput model~\citep{xu2026aiconfigurator}, we derive these results analytically using the inference-fleet-sim planning framework~\citep{chen2026fleetsim}; no new hardware experiments were conducted.
-The analysis shows that two-pool context-length routing (FleetOpt~\citep{chen2026fleetopt}) delivers roughly $2.5\times$ better tok/W over a homogeneous fleet on either H100 or B200, while a hardware upgrade from H100 to B200 delivers roughly $1.7\times$ at any topology.
-The two gains are independent---combining FleetOpt with B200 yields $4.25\times$ over the H100 homogeneous baseline, the product of the individual gains.
-Neither intervention alone gets you halfway there.
-B200 and H200 numbers are analytical projections ($\pm$20\% uncertainty); H100 results are calibrated to published measurements and carry higher confidence.
+Routing topology---which determines the effective context window each GPU services---is a more powerful energy lever than buying newer hardware.
+Working from published H100 power measurements~\citep{chung2026mlenergy}, a calibrated logistic power model~\citep{liang2026g2g}, and a roofline throughput model~\citep{xu2026aiconfigurator}, we derive these results analytically using the inference-fleet-sim framework~\citep{chen2026fleetsim}; no new hardware experiments were conducted.
+Two-pool context-length routing (FleetOpt~\citep{chen2026fleetopt}) delivers roughly $2.5\times$ better tok/W over a homogeneous fleet, while upgrading from H100 to B200 delivers roughly $1.7\times$.
+The gains are independent: combining FleetOpt with B200 yields $4.25\times$ over the H100 homogeneous baseline.
+B200/H200 numbers are analytical projections ($\pm$20\% uncertainty); H100 results are calibrated to published measurements.

-For MoE models, the model architecture itself adds a third lever.
-Using an active-parameter weight-streaming model, Qwen3-235B-A22B (22B active) on H100 reaches roughly 37.8 tok/W at 8K context analytically---5.1$\times$ better than Llama-3.1-70B---because the per-iteration decode time scales with the number of activated weights rather than the total.
-MoE dispatch overhead is excluded from this estimate, so the number is an upper bound; empirical measurements on real hardware are needed to narrow the range.
+For MoE models, active-parameter weight streaming adds a third lever.
+Qwen3-235B-A22B (22B active) reaches roughly 37.8 tok/W at 8K context on H100---$5.1\times$ better than Llama-3.1-70B---because decode time scales with activated weights, not total parameters.
+MoE dispatch overhead is excluded, so this is an upper bound.